-Seizing the opportunities

-Yet certain organizations have delivered solid business results even in the recent economic downturn - and the people who lead them feel much more prepared for complexity.
+Seizing the opportunities Yet certain organizations have delivered solid business results even in the recent economic downturn - and the people who lead them feel much more prepared for complexity.
 So, what are these Standouts doing to thrive?
 Our extensive analysis shows that CEOs who are capitalizing on complexity embody creative leadership, reinvent customer relationships and build operating dexterity.

-Embody creative leadership

-In an uncertain and volatile world, CEOs realize that creativity trumps other leadership characteristics.
+Embody creative leadership In an uncertain and volatile world, CEOs realize that creativity trumps other leadership characteristics.
 Creative leaders are comfortable with ambiguity and experiment to create new business models.
 They invite disruptive innovation, encourage others to drop outdated approaches and take balanced risks.
 They are open-minded and inventive in expanding their management and communications styles, in order to engage with a new generation of employees, partners and customers.

-Electronics CEOs are adept at dealing with ambiguity; 63 percent use iterative strategic planning processes as distinct from formal annual strategy reviews, while 43 percent favor quick decisions.
-Electronics CEOs also rely less on the old hierarchical style of leadership; 64 percent tend to persuade and influence rather than to command and control; and 33 percent prefer managed viral communication to top-down communication.
+Retail CEOs are adept at dealing with ambiguity; 58 percent use iterative strategic planning processes as distinct from formal annual strategy reviews, while 44 percent favor quick decisions.
+Retail CEOs also rely less on the old hierarchical style of leadership; 54 percent tend to persuade and influence rather than to command and control; and 39 percent prefer managed viral communication to top-down communication.

-Decision style

-Electronics CEOs rely on rapid decisions even more than other CEOs.
+Figure 3 Decision style Retail CEOs are particularly likely to favor quick decisions.

 How will you develop the critical capabilities to enhance creativity among your leadership team?
 In what ways can you explore, reward and globally integrate diverse and unconventional points of view?
 How are you challenging every element of your business model to get the most from untapped opportunities?

-How will you leverage new communications styles, technologies and tools to lead a new generation of talent and encourage breakthrough thinking?
+How will you leverage new communications styles, technologies and tools to lead a new generation of talent and encourage breaktbrough thinking?
+Reinvent customer relationships In a massively interconnected world, CEOs are prioritizing customer centricity as never before.

-"We have a global team that can bring forward the best ideas from markets around the world to help us anticipate and react to changes in the marketplace, and adjust our operations as appropriate."

-Electronics CEO, China

-Reinvent customer relationships

-In a massively interconnected world, CEOs are prioritizing customer centricity as never before.
 Globalization, combined with dramatic increases in the availability of information, has exponentially expanded customers' options.
 CEOs know that ongoing engagement and co-creation with customers produce differentiation.
 They consider the information explosion immensely valuable in developing deep customer insights.

-Electronics CEOs are especially determined to put customers front and center.
-"Getting connected" to better understand, predict and give customers what they really want is the top priority for 94 percent.
+Retail CEOs are especially determined to put customers front and center.
+"Getting connected" to better understand, predict and give customers what they really want is the top priority for 93 percent.
 CEOs in our total sample who put getting closer to customers first on their agendas are also 29 percent more likely than other CEOs to anticipate that the information explosion will have a major impact on their organizations over the next five years, and 18 percent more likely to be using insight and intelligence to realize their strategy.
 How will you engage customers in new ways that increase interest and loyalty to generate new demand and revenue sources?
 How can you involve customers more effectively and directly in product and service development?
 Can you hear the voice of your customers through the vast amount of data?
 Can you understand and act upon the information?
+"Technology is already impacting our clients' behavior: currently, clients are price checking over four continents using today's technology."
+Retail CEO, United Kingdom Figure 4

-Figure 4 Focus on customer intimacy Almost all Electronics CEOs put getting closer to customers at the top of their agendas.
+Focus on getting closer to customers Almost all Retail CEOs put getting closer to customers at the top of their agendas.

+Figure 5

 Plans for simplification

-Electronics CEOs, like other CEOs, aim to simplify their products and processes to manage complexity more effectively.
+Retail CEOs are among those most eager to simplify their products and processes to manage complexity more effectively.